Johnjohnn/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+it is the Document Object Model and its an html  representation of the webpage .

 2. What is an event?
+A user action that triggers specific Javascript Functions to run based on the action and location of the action.

 3. What is an event listener?
+A function that listens for a certain action to happen on the assigned element and then it triggers the event to happen .

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use another event methods on it besides .forEach witch is already a method of a Nodelist.

 5. What is a component?
+a peice of HTML ,CSS and JAVASCRIPT that work together to make an element on the page and that can be used over and over .

 ### Git Set up